Setting up a 4K Kodi box with sndio on FreeBSD

 ttyv1 "/usr/libexec/getty Al" xterm onifexists secure

-Ensuring X only starts in the correct TTY
+Ensuring X only starts in the correct terminal

 $ cat <<EOF >>~/.profile